stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

 ![Page for User to Update Their Email Preferences](public/notification_settings.png)

-## Step 5: Add Unsubscribe Link to Mailer and Prevent Delivery if User has Unsubscribed
+## Step 5: Add Unsubscribe Link to Mailer and Prevent Delivery if User Has Unsubscribed

 1. Add shared logic to `ApplicationMailer`.